 - 1/2 cup fresh cilantro leaves chopped

 - 1/2 cup fresh basil leaves chopped

-- jalapeno or other chile, thinly sliced optional
+- Thai chile, jalapeno or another chile, thinly sliced optional